GED Face to Face Preparation

 - Online GED preparation is also available through our partnership with ed2go (for more information, visit http://www.ed2go.com/spcappe)

-- Face-to-face classes which provide a strong focus on mathematics and writing, the two most difficult sections for students to pass
+- Face-to-face classes which provide a strong focus on mathematics and language arts, the two most difficult sections for students to pass (please see below for more specific information)

-- All subjects are addressed, but the strongest focus is on math and writing
+- All subjects are addressed, but the strongest focus is on math and language arts

-- Cost of these classes is $105, which includes five months of free 24 hour/ 7 day access to our Online GED Preparation
+- Cost of these classes is $150, which includes five months of free 24 hour/7 day access to Online GED Preparation

 How can I take a free GED® practice test to see how ready I am for the official examination?

 Free practice testing is available through the Testing Center.
-For more information, please download the GED® Testing flyer: GED Testing Policies and Schedule
+Please call (210) 486-2102 for more information.

 Is there anything I should do BEFORE taking my free GED practice test?